 On-Campus Research Opportunities

-As an RUSVM student, you will have the opportunity to participate in real world problem solving the moment you step on campus, where you'll gain exposure to research in veterinary medicine.
+As a Ross Vet student, you will have the opportunity to participate in real world problem solving the moment you step on campus, where you'll gain exposure to research in veterinary medicine.

 SPECIAL TOPICS IN RESEARCH ELECTIVE CREDIT